ahmlvs/aaadevs_com/README.md

 # aaadevs_com

 <a href="https://aaadevs.com" target="_blank"><strong>aaadevs.com</strong></a> is a website project built using **FastAPI**, combining backend and frontend using Jinja2Templates for dynamic HTML rendering.

+This project serves as a foundation for further development and is designed to help developers learn and experiment with:

+- Using **FastAPI** to build web applications.
+- Rendering HTML pages server-side with **Jinja2Templates**.
+- Setting up **CI/CD** pipelines with **Docker** and **GitLab**.

+Feel free to use this project as an example or starting point for your own web applications, contribute to its development, or adapt it to fit your needs.
+Contributions are welcome!

 Currently, the project includes the following components:

 - **Home Page**: The main landing page of the website.
 - **Static Files**: